Why Alternative Fuels are Not a Want But a Need

 Biofuels include renewable diesel, biodiesel, ethanol, and biogas.
 Biofuels typically have a lower energy density than conventional fuels.
 For example, a gallon of biodiesel holds 93% of the energy in a gallon of diesel, while ethanol (E85) delivers only 73% of the energy found in gasoline.

 The demand for biofuels, particularly ethanol, is projected to grow globally in the coming years.
-However, rising food prices, trade tensions, and social concerns have fueled debate over the feasibility of increasing biofuel usage for transportation.
+However, rising food prices, trade tensions, and social concerns have fueled debate over the feasibility of increasing first-generation biofuel usage for transportation.
 Ethanol remains the most widely used liquid biofuel worldwide, with the United States and Brazil leading production at 89% of the global total.

 Compressed natural gas (CNG) and liquefied petroleum gas (LPG), or propane, are created from fossil fuels but burn cleaner than petroleum.
 CNG is an alternative to gasoline and diesel, primarily made up of methane.
 It is found alongside other fossil fuels like coal and oil or produced by methanogenic organisms in landfills.
 The gas is extracted and compressed to high pressure for storage in vehicle fuel tanks.
 Propane is derived from natural gas processing and crude oil refining, including ethane, methane, propane, butane, and heavier hydrocarbons.